AnujPancholi/fullstackopenSubmissions/part2/README.md

 Then I came back to the exercise statement and discovered that I had missed a detail - the exercise says that I may use the `window.confirm` function to confirm the delete.
 Although the exercise said "may", I decided to do it anyway, so, I cooked up a function that confirms the delete first, and then calls the passed-down `getDeleteFunctionForId` function to get the id-specific delete function, which I call immediately (`getDeleteFunctionForId(id)()`).
 It worked just fine and the desired functionality was obtained.

+## Exercise 2.18
+The first step was to add a function to make the PUT request, which accepts the `id` of the entry which is to be changed and the object containing the changes.
+I first tried the request in postman, and it seems that I would have to supply the entire object to update, *not just* the property that is to be updated (which I'm not a fan of - what if we had a large object with 40-50 properties?).

+Once that function was ready in the `backendWrapper`, all I had to do was to call that function when a duplicate name was detected.
+Rest of it was pretty similar to a few of the previous exercises, so I'm not going to go into details.

 ---